ushasigh/ushasigh.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
+layout: archive
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+{% include base_path %}

 I am a third-year Ph.D. student in the Electrical and Computer Engineering department at **UC San Diego**, working with Prof. Dinesh Bharadia in the Wireless Communication, Sensing, and Networking Group [WCSNG](https://wcsng.ucsd.edu).

 I completed my B.Tech in Electronics and Communication Engineering from the National Institute of Technology, Durgapur (**NITD**), India.
 Later, I earned my MS in Electrical and Computer Engineering from the University of California, Los Angeles (**UCLA**), specializing in systems and signals.

-Before returning to academia, I worked at Qualcomm, San Diego, where I focused on 5G NR protocol optimizations for extended reality (XR) applications.
+Before starting my doctoral studies, I worked at Qualcomm, San Diego, where I focused on 5G NR protocol optimizations for extended reality (XR) applications.
 Motivated by the desire to delve deeper into research, I returned to UCSD to pursue my Ph.D.

 My research interests span the broad areas of **wireless communication and networked systems**.
 I am particularly interested in systems and algorithm development aimed at optimizing next-generation networks for enhanced application performance.
 I explore AI-driven optimizations for network control and decision-making, with the goal of improving the efficiency and intelligence of modern networks.
+Refer to my project website [EdgeRIC](https://edgeric.github.io)

 Research Overview